sendgrid/schoolkeep-templates/README.md

 All templates are in the templates folder.
 You can edit the files using any text editor.
-If you don't know how to edit the files you can download the Atom editor https://atom.io/ then inside the github app you can press Command+Shift+A or clicking the menu item `Repository -> Open in Atom`
+If you don't know how to edit the files you can download the Atom editor https://atom.io/ then inside the GitHub app you can press Command+Shift+A or clicking the menu item `Repository -> Open in Atom`

 ## Usage